-AWS reserved instances vs. AWS savings plans
+AWS reserved instances vs. AWS Savings Plans

 In 2019, AWS introduced Savings Plans (EC2 Savings Plans and Compute Savings Plans).
 With this new committed capacity pricing plan customers commit to spend any desired amount per hour (e.g. \$35/hour, for either 1 or 3 years).
-In this example, anything spent up to \$35 will be charged per Savings Plans rates (between 66-72% savings).
-Any spend that exceeds the committed amount will be charged at ondemand rates.
+In this example, anything spent up to \$35 will be charged in accordance with Savings Plans rates (between 66-72% savings).
+Any spend that exceeds the committed amount will be charged at on-demand rates.